There are many nuances and technical approaches to optimization, but SEO fundamentals are surprisingly simple.

 There are many free keyword tools available to help you find the perfect keywords and phrases.
 Google Trends is a simple tool that lets you compare options side-by-side to see which terms are more popular.
 Google Ads Keyword Planner is a more powerful tool that will suggest long-tail keywords based on your entries.
 It also tells you how popular and competitive each phrase is.

-There are many other free keyword tools, like RankTracker and Keywords Everywhere, that you can use to discover and research keyword ideas.
+There are many other low-cost keyword tools, like RankTracker and Keywords Everywhere, that you can use to discover and research keyword ideas.

 2. Make the title count